sourabhgupta385/cheatsheets/README.md

-# cheatsheets
+# CheatSheets

-This repository contains mostly used commands in IT world.
+This repository contains cheatsheets of mostly used tools in IT world.